ajcrocker14/optimal_recovery_sequencing/README.md

 ## Authors

 * **Can Gokalp** - *Original implementation*
-* **Abigail Crocker** - *Updated implementation for improved beam search, simulated annealing, additional estimation and MIP methods, multi-class demand, and multiple work crews*
+* **Abigail Crocker** - *Updated implementation with improved exact optimal sequence implementation, improved beam search, simulated annealing, additional estimation and MIP methods, multi-class demand, and multiple work crews*

 ## License

-This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details.
+Portions of this project are licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

+This research was supported by the U.S. Army Advanced Civil Schooling program.
+The views expressed herein are those of the authors and do not necessarily reflect the position of the Department of the Army or the Department of Defense.